OmarMacPherson/OmarMacPherson/README.md

 ### Hi there 👋, Omar Mac Pherson

-H!
-I'm Omar, a seasoned Business Analyst with a strong foundation in business information systems, transitioning into the field of Data Analytics.
-With over 8 years of experience at leading corporations like Citibank and Scotiabank,
+Hi!
+I'm Omar, a Business Analyst from Adelaide, now diving deep into the world of Data Analytics.
+With a Master's in Business Information Systems, I've developed a keen interest in unearthing insights from data.
+I'm proficient with Python, SQL, Excel, Power BI, and Tableau.
+My projects, which you'll find here, demonstrate my ability to transform complex datasets into clear, actionable insights.
+When I'm not analyzing data, I enjoy contributing to collaborative projects and continuously learning new skills.

 ### Skills: